rezanikfal/PostgreSQL-Tutorial/README.md

     SELECT COUNT(DISTINCT manufacturer)
     from phones;

 ## GREATEST, LEAST (not in SQL-Server)

 If "2*weight" is less than 30, then return 30 for any product.
 If not return 2 * weight.

     SELECT name, GREATEST(30, 2 * weight)
     FROM products

+## CASE (If-Condition in query)

+Creates a new column according to conditions

+    SELECT Id, type,
+    CASE
+        WHEN id > 3 THEN 'The quantity is greater than 3' WHEN id > 2 THEN 'The quantity is greater than 2' ELSE 'The quantity is less than 2'
+    END AS ID_Description
+    FROM Features;